Running CUPiD on NCAR Supercomputers

 1. If you chose to run on derecho, specify the develop queue by adding the option -q develop to either qcmd or qinteractive (the develop queue is a shared resource and you are charged by the core hour rather than the node hour).

-2. cupid-build is not computationally expensive, and can be run on a login node for either machine.
+2. cupid-webpage is not computationally expensive, and can be run on a login node for either machine.

 Looking at Output#